-With these delightful recipes, it'll feel like a little bit of Ireland landed on the dinner table.
-Whether you're going for traditional comfort foods or you want a twist on the classics (like stout beer cupcakes), we've got you covered.
+With these delightful recipes, it'll feel like a bit of Ireland landed right on the dinner table.
+Most of the recipes are so simple, you won't even need the luck of the Irish to prepare them.
+Whether you're going for traditional comfort foods or want a twist on the classics (like cupcakes flavored with Guinness), we've got you covered.

 Sides and starters

-This bread is one of the easiest you'll ever make — no kneading necessary!
-Because it uses baking powder instead of yeast, you'll have warm and crusty bread on the table with very little wait time.
+This bread is one of the easiest you'll ever make because there's no kneading necessary.
+This recipe uses baking powder instead of yeast, so you'll have warm, crusty bread on the table with very little wait time.

 Potatoes are a must for any authentic Irish meal.
-These beautiful Hasselback potatoes are sure to impress your guests.
-The fact that they're so easy to make can be your little secret!
+These beautiful Hasselback potatoes are sure to impress guests.
+The fact that they're so easy to make can be your little secret.

 This simple side dish can be made in one pan.
-And with only three ingredients, it comes together in a flash.
+With only three ingredients, this recipe comes together in a flash.

-This soulful comfort dish is a great way to turn leftover potatoes, cauliflower or ham into an easy meal.
+This soulful comfort dish is a great way to turn leftover potatoes, cauliflower and ham into an easy meal.

-This corned beef and cabbage recipe is hassle free with the help of your slow cooker.
-Remember to add the cabbage at the end to prevent the leafy vegetable from getting mushy.
+This corned beef and cabbage recipe is made hassle free with the help of your slow cooker.
+Remember to add the cabbage at the end to prevent the leafy vegetable from getting toomushy.

 What's the secret ingredient that makes this pie crust extra fluffy and soft?
 Mashed potatoes.
 The buttery dough pairs perfectly with the savory filling in this recipe.

 Champ is a traditional Irish dish that takes a classic comfort food (mashed potatoes) and gives it a little pop of color and flavor by adding scallions.
 Add some wilted kale or cabbage to turn champ into another classic Irish side: colcannon.